 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-Our typical offer is 104 UCAS points from a minimum of two A Levels or equivalent (e.g. 1 x AVCE double award) which must include Mathematics or Physics.
+Our typical offer is 112 UCAS points from a minimum of two A Levels or equivalent (e.g. 1 x AVCE double award) which must include Mathematics or Physics.

 We accept a maximum of 6 points from Level 3 Key Skills qualifications.

 We also require three passes at GCSE grade C or above, which must include Mathematics and English Language, or an equivalent qualification, for example; a minimum of Level 2 Key Skills in Communication and Application of Number.
 If you have studied for a new GCSE for which you will be awarded a numerical grade then you will need to achieve a grade 4 or above.

 If English is not your first language, please see our English language requirements.